varnishcache/varnish-cache/doc/sphinx/phk/cheri3.rst

 How Varnish met CHERI 3/N
 =========================

-Of the four tests which still fail, three uses the "file stevedore".
+Of the four tests which still fail, three use the "file stevedore".

 Things you cannot do under CHERI: Pointers in shared files
 ----------------------------------------------------------